System overview

 Workspace and role model

 The control plane prevents membership changes that would leave a workspace without an owner.
+Only owners can assign protected roles.

 Data ownership